 Who We Are

-- Geraldine Cochran, Assistant Professor of Professional Practice, SAS and Department of Physics and Astronomy.
+- Geraldine Cochran, Associate Professor of Professional Practice, SAS and Department of Physics and Astronomy.
 Learn more

 - Mary Emenike, Director, TRIAD Coalition; Assistant Professor of Professional Practice, SAS and Department of Chemistry and Chemical Biology.
 Learn more